 Apple files patent for car access sharing

-According to the report, the Apple car will not have a physical key and will instead be operated by the iPhone.
-The patent suggests that the owner will not be able to share passcodes or critical access data and instead rely on the aforementioned one-time-password token-based framework to share the car’s access for a very limited time.
+According to the report, the Apple electric car will not have a physical key and will instead be operated by the iPhone.
+The patent suggests that the owner will not be able to share passcodes or critical access data and instead rely on the aforementioned one-time-password token-based framework to share the car’s access for a limited time.

-Reuters’ insider info on Apple Car
+Reuters’ insider info on Apple Electric Car

 Reuters added that the Apple Car would be an EV with a next-gen battery cell technology that is less expensive than today’s Lithium-ion batteries and offers more range.
 Called “monocell,” this battery cell design comprises larger individual cells, eliminating the need for pouches and modules that hold battery materials.
 Describing Apple’s monocell technology, a person privy to the development said: “It’s next level.
 Like the first time you saw the iPhone.”